Vinyl revival: Record Store Day

 Most customers prefer to buy vinyl from small, independent record stores with a larger selection than department stores.
 Record Store Day is an internationally celebrated day observed the third Saturday of April each year.
 Its purpose, as conceived by independent record store employee Chris Brown, is to celebrate the art of music.
 The day brings together fans, artists, and thousands of independent record stores across the world.

 Record Store Day was officially founded in 2007 and is celebrated globally with hundreds of recording and other artists participating in the day by making special appearances, performances, meet and greets with their fans, the holding of art exhibits, and the issuing of special vinyl and CD releases along with other promotional products to mark the occasion.

 In 2013, for the week of Record Store Day in the United Kingdom, 68,936 records were sold (an 86.5% rise from 36,957 in 2012).
 This can be broken down into 1,249 7" albums, 25,100 12" albums, 27,042 7" singles and 15,545 12" singles.

-From December 29, 2017 to June 28, 2018 there was a 19.2% increase in vinyl sales compared to the same period the previous year.
+From 29 December 2017 to 28 June 2018 there was a 19.2% increase in vinyl sales compared to the same period the previous year.

 Vinyl sales hold over 18% of physical record sales in the United States, a 7% increase from previous years.